 “[Jackson’s] work channels a late nineties-early aughts riot grrl moment that delights in fem aestetics, kitsch, and guitar-heavy music…a brief glance at the ceramic centerpieces ooze femininity and power, reflecting the dominant strand of feminism at the time — women owning their sexual desire as a means of empowerment…[Her work is] loud, powerful and even a bit frightening.”
 Excerpt by Paddy Johnson, for the catalog essay for “SLAYER” an online exhibition at Flecker Gallery.
 View full SLAYER catalog HERE

 "The most memorable candle holder we've come across in recent memory, this seven-foot-tall tour de force sees the wryly funny New York sculptor stack her signature amphoras adorned with severed witch parts and a funfetti cake, all crowned with an iridescent cockatoo."
-Surface Magazine: “Our Favorite Moments at Design Miami 2022” by Ryan Waddoups
+SURFACE MAGAZINE: “Our Favorite Moments at Design Miami 2022” by Ryan Waddoups

 “Roxanne Jackson makes ceramic sculptures that are not what you’d expect — from King Kong-like paws to gargantuan nails, these new sculptures fuse together myth, shamanistic rituals, new age symbolism and pop culture, including candles, fun fur and charms.
 FORBES: “Roxanne Jackson’s Rock ‘n Roll Sculptures Signal A New Era For Ceramics” by Nadja Seyej